hemanthsunny/machine_learning/README.md

 # Machine learning
-Fork this repository before you start reading this.
+Star this repository before you start reading this.

 Reading flow
 1. Start with Gradient Descent & ML terminology